Ronald Mason Jr.: Career

 After law school, Mason returned to his home state to begin his career as house counsel at the Southern Cooperative Development Fund (SCDF) in Lafayette, Louisiana, headed by Rev. A.J.
 McKnight.
 As the finance arm of the Federation of Southern Cooperatives, SCDF organized and financed limited equity cooperatives across 17 southern states.
 In 1980, Mason resigned from his position at SCDF, and was unanimously elected by the member cooperatives to serve on the SCDF Board of Directors.

 In 1982, Mason became the first in-house counsel for Tulane University under president Dr. Eamon Kelly.
-As the first African American appointed to senior administration at Tulane, Mason eventually became the senior vice president and general counsel, responsible for the business operations and legal affairs of (at the time) the largest employer in the City of New Orleans.
+The first African American appointed to senior administration at Tulane, Mason eventually became the senior vice president and general counsel, responsible for the business operations and legal affairs of (at the time) the largest employer in the City of New Orleans.
 Mason's leadership contributed to the transformative nature of Kelly's administration at Tulane.
 The New Orleans Times-Picayune wrote that Mason "brought a kind of corporate model to the job of running the business end of the school [Tulane]."

 In addition to serving as principal legal adviser to the president, senior officers, academic deans, and the administrative board of the Tulane Educational Fund, he played a significant role in bringing the Amistad Research Center—one of the largest collections of manuscripts, documents, and artwork relating to the experiences of African Americans and other minorities—to the university.
 He also served as principal investigator on a Ford Foundation grant to explore the issue of racism in higher education.

 In 1996, Mason negotiated a deal between Marc Morial, then mayor of New Orleans, and Henry Cisneros, then U.S. Secretary of Housing and Urban Development, for Tulane University to assume management oversight of the Housing Authority of New Orleans (HANO), known at the time as the worse public housing authority in the nation.
 Over four years, from 1996 to 2000, Mason sat as the federal Executive Monitor, a one-person Board of Directors of HANO, while simultaneously serving as senior vice president of Tulane from 1996 to 1998.
 In addition to helping to improve HANO, Mason also started the innovative Campus Affiliates Program assigning Tulane students and faculty to work with public housing residents.

 In 1998, Mason took a leave from his position as senior vice president and general counsel at Tulane to establish the Tulane-Xavier National Center for the Urban Community (NCUC).
 NCUC was a partnership between Tulane and Xavier Universities to work with low-income residents of New Orleans.